 There is something about the beginning of Spring that helps us know that Winter is complete.
 We start to see little buds on the trees, the sun sets later in the day, and it even though it might still be a little chilly outside, people get more active.
 I love Springtime and seeing the trees, plants, and animals wake up from their long Winter slumber and reach for the warmth of the Sun.

-In Celtic tradition, there are meanings or symbols representing the emerging of Spring, the Vernal Equinox and the Easter Celebration.
+In Celtic tradition, there are meanings or symbols representing the emergence of Spring, the Vernal Equinox, and the Easter Celebration.

 Baby Chicks, Animals, and Eggs

-Of course baby chicks and other animals would symbolize new life.
-Spring and the Equinox is all about fertility, rebirth, and in Celtic Tradition it was also the beginning of preparing the fields for planting.
-The eggs also symbolize the Tomb that Christ emerged when he rose again.
+Of course, baby chicks and other animals would symbolize new life.
+Spring and the Equinox are all about fertility, and rebirth, and in Celtic Tradition, it was also the beginning of preparing the fields for planting.
+The eggs also symbolize the Tomb where Christ emerged when he rose again.
 The meanings of rebirth are also associated with the Circle of Life.
 Animals hunt their prey; the prey dies and becomes one with the Earth.
 The animals feed off the Earth, to grow and reproduce and the circle begins again.
 Spring represents the cycle starting over as life emerges from the dormant Winter months.

 The Easter Bunny

-Yay, Spring is upon us!
-It is finally time to emerge from our winter shelters, enjoy warmer and sunnier days, and breathe in clean, fresh air.
+Spring is finally upon us!
+It is finally time to emerge from our winter shelters, enjoy warmer and sunnier days, and breathe in the clean, fresh air.
 It is time for a rebirth of our gardens, our trees, and even ourselves.